-The New York City (NYC) area has several schools that offer ultrasound programs.
+The New York City (NYC) area has several schools within ten miles of the downtown that offer ultrasound programs.
 Learn about the certificate and degree programs, admission info and program requirements for three of these schools to make an informed education decision.

 |Institute of Allied Medical Professions||New York Methodist Hospital Center for Allied Health Education||SUNY Downstate Medical Center|